meerkat-manor/rediOps/guide/refresh.md

 # Refresh

-The refresh section is to enable the discovery of the functions to use when a refresh of the component is required.
+The **refresh** section of the **devops.json** is to enable the discovery of the functions to use when a refresh of the component is required.

+Like all sections, there is guide reference which can give further information on how the section can be used.

 ## Engine